-The Smoking Mirror opens with George and Nico visiting a Professors house, George as been away from France because of the death of his grandfather.
-This as meant that George and Nico's relationship as hit hard times since the American left to go back home.
-Now at the professors house, not all is how it seems and Nico gets kidnapped, leaving George in a burning house and a venomous spider crawling his way towards George.
-After finally sorting out the spider, and escaping the burning house.
-George must go on a journey to both find Nico and the truth.
-Its an adventure that (like the original) takes George around the world from the Caribbean to Quaramonte and even to Zombie Island.
+The Smoking Mirror opens with George and Nico visiting a Professor's house, George as been away from France because of the death of his grandfather.
+George and Nico's relationship has hit hard times since George left to go back home.
+Now at the professor's house, not all is as it seems and Nico gets kidnapped, leaving George in a burning house and a venomous spider crawling towards George.
+After finally sorting out the spider, and escaping the burning house, George must go on a journey to both find Nico and the truth.
+It's an adventure that (like the original) takes George around the world from the Caribbean to Quaramonte and even to Zombie Island.
 He meets many strange and wonderful characters along the way, including some familiar faces from The Shadow of the Templars.

 Like the original, The Smoking Mirror takes George and Nico around the world to many wonderfully captured artistic locations including:

 George visits the less attractive part of the famous French City, to the docks to be precise.
-He is lead there after visiting a Artique shop in the actual city and finds out where he must head next.
-At the docks he finds Nico and as a run in with Pablo, a tall violent individual.
-But thankfully, George uses his intelligence and escapes with both Nicole and George ending up in the docks dirty water.
+He is lead there after visiting an art gallery and finds out where he must head next.
+At the docks, he finds a captive Nico and has a run in with Pablo, a tall violent individual.
+But thankfully, George and Nico escape.

-Next, both George and Nico visit a small village in the country of Quaramonte where they meet all kinds of odd folk.
-Including two old friends in Duane and Pearl Henderson.
-Nico is forced to keep the attentions of the Villages less then intelligent General of the Police Station while George helps the Hendersons and ends up breaking someone out of jail.
-All this law breaking and attention grabbing leads George and Nico to be hunted down while on a boat travelling down a river and they both just escape in time before the Boat is ripped apart by an explosion.
+George and Nico visit a small village in the country of Quaramonte where they meet all kinds of odd folk, including two old friends in Duane and Pearl Henderson.
+Nico is forced to keep the attentions of the less-than-intelligent General of the Police Station-cum-tourist office while George helps the Hendersons and ends up breaking someone out of jail.
+All this law breaking and attention grabbing leads George and Nico to be hunted down while on a boat travelling down a river.
+The Boat is ripped apart by an explosion.

-George is soon led to negotiating the future of an old Captains Museum and meets a number of interesting folk, In captain Ketch's Museum he meets a young girl called Emily Ketch who is a descendant of the once great Captain.
+George is soon led to negotiating the future of an old Captain's Museum.
+In Captain Ketch's Museum he meets a young girl called Emily Ketch who is a descendant of the once great Captain.
 But she is hinted at actually being a ghost.
 He goes here in search of some Ancient Mayan Stones.

-George continues his search for the Mayan Stones, he is eventually lead to an Island known as Zombie Island.
-Its here that George stumbles onto a movie set and amusingly ends up being part of the film itself.
+George continues his search for the Mayan Stones, he is eventually lead to Zombie Island.
+It's here that George stumbles onto a movie set and amusingly ends up being part of the film itself.

-Nico, without George who is busy on his own travels.
-Visits London, England and makes her way to the British Museum which then leads the French Reporter to an Underground Subway Station.
-Interestingly, its in the Underground Train Station that a number of special appearance are made.
+Nico visits London, England and makes her way to the British Museum which then leads the French Reporter to an Underground Subway Station.
+Interestingly, it's in the Underground Train Station that a number of special appearance are made.
 It is possible to see the ghost of Khan (one of the main characters from The Shadow of the Templars) and there is also a brief scene from Beneath a Steel Sky (one of Revolution Software's earlier games).

 Both George and Nico eventually reach the Pyramids, where are said to be the home of the Imprisoned God Tezcatlipoca.
-Its here where the games finally moments take place as the two adventurers try to entrap the monster but face a tough time as the Drug Ring do their best to stop them in their tracks.
+It's here where the games final moments take place.
+The two adventurers try to entrap the monster but face a tough time as the drug ring do their best to stop them in their tracks.

 Though to many Broken Sword fans, The Smoking Mirror wasn't as good as the original.
 It still found a fond place in the adventure genre.
 Though reviews were less impressive as expected, it still offered the Broken Sword experience and humour that made the original such a widely played hit.
-Many of the fans put the games less then impressive scores down to the lack of forward thinking and not as impressive story on offer compared to the original.
-But most fans will still tell you its one of the best Broken Sword games, offering a style of point and click which was all the rage in the early and late 90's on both PC and of course some ported consoles.
+Many of the fans put the game's less then impressive scores down to the lack of forward thinking and not as impressive story on offer compared to the original.
+But most fans will still tell you its one of the best Broken Sword games, offering a style of point-and-click which was all the rage in the 90s on PC and some ported consoles.
 It is also worth mentioning that The Smoking Mirror was the last Broken Sword game to date which was in 2D, as the series entered the 3D realm in Broken Sword: The Sleeping Dragon.
-This is still heavily debated over, with many feel the series charm was lost when things went into 3D.
-Despite all this, Compared to many other Adventure Point and Click games out there.
-The Smoking Mirror saw solid Success and much like its prequel, is still played today by its fans.
+This is still heavily debated over, with many feeling the franchise's charm was lost when things went into 3D.
+Despite all this, compared to many other adventure point-and-click games out there, The Smoking Mirror saw solid success and much like its prequel, is still played today by its fans.